chengyawlow/SlackedFace/README.md

 Other materials will be shared upon acceptance of this paper.

+## Extended Experimental Results

+We will provide additional experimental results for high-resolution/mixed-resolution face recognition.

 ## Acknowledgement

 This work was supported by the Institute for Basic Science (IBS-R029-C2) Korea.